kosniowskiunosquare/Multithreaded-Js-Patterns/README.md

 You can run this example with Node.js as follows:
 `$ node thread-product-mutex.js`

+#### SEMAPHORES
+The element in the shared array that we use to represent the state of being locked or unlocked is a trivial example of a semaphore.
+Semaphores are variables used to convey state information between threads.
+They indicate a count of a resource being used.
+In the case of a mutex, we limit this to 1, but semaphores in other scenarios may involve other limits for other purposes.

 ### 3. Streaming Data with Ring Buffers Pattern

 ---